×

 We asked expats in Sendai what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Sendai, should be aware that the city is known for its high quality of life, with a balance of urban amenities and natural beauty.
 It's important to understand that while English is taught in schools, many locals may not be fluent, so learning Japanese can greatly enhance your experience.
 The cost of living in Sendai is lower than in Tokyo or Osaka, but still higher than in many Western countries.
 Healthcare in Japan is of a high standard, but it's advisable to secure comprehensive health insurance.
 Japan has a national health insurance system which expats can join, but it's also possible to use private health insurance.
 The food in Sendai is considered some of the best in Japan, with a focus on fresh, local produce and seafood.
 The city is also known for its festivals, particularly the Tanabata Festival in August.
 Public transportation in Sendai is efficient and reliable, with a subway system, buses, and trains connecting the city and surrounding areas.
 Japan has a four-season climate, and Sendai, located in the northern part of the country, can experience cold winters.
 Earthquakes are a part of life in Japan, and Sendai was near the epicenter of the 2011 earthquake and tsunami, so it's important to be prepared for natural disasters.
-Finally, it's worth noting that Japan has strict rules on visas and residency permits, so it's essential to ensure you have the correct paperwork before planning your move," said one expat in Sendai.
+Finally, it's worth noting that Japan has strict rules on visas and residency permits, so it's essential to ensure you have the correct paperwork before planning your move," wrote a member in Sendai.

 What do expats in Sendai appreciate most about the local culture?